Code Introduction

 • ActionScheduler: Periodically performs actions on registered objects.

-• ResourceManager: Manages limited resources needed by Machines to process parts.
+• ResourceManager: Manages limited resources.

 • Probes & Sensors: Take periodic or on-demand readings and record them.
 The recorded data is accessible during the simulation and after.